Morgan Stanley (MS)

 5. Revenue Growth

-Examining a company’s long-term performance can provide clues about its quality.
-Any business can have short-term success, but a top-tier one grows for years.
-Thankfully, Morgan Stanley’s 8.4% annualized revenue growth over the last five years was decent.
+Reviewing a company’s long-term sales performance reveals insights into its quality.
+Even a bad business can shine for one or two quarters, but a top-tier one grows for years.
+Over the last five years, Morgan Stanley grew its revenue at a decent 7.7% compounded annual growth rate.
 Its growth was slightly above the average financials company and shows its offerings resonate with customers.

 Note: Quarters not shown were determined to be outliers, impacted by outsized investment gains/losses that are not indicative of the recurring fundamentals of the business.